 The notebook is the one thing that you should consider spending more on.
 If your notebook is cheap and the paper quality bad then your pens won’t write as well.
 However if you have good quality paper you can get away with using cheaper pens.
 The expensive option for many people is the Leuchtturm1917.
-Our budget choice, although it’s still a great quality bullet journal, is the Lemome.
-You can get an A5 dotted journal on sale at the moment.
-I actually really love their grey dream tree cover though which is only £8.99 down from £13.99 and has some very positive reviews on amazon.
+Our budget choice, although it’s still a great quality bullet journal, is this Stationery Island option.
+They come in a range of colours and sell for only £9.99.
+The paper quality is still good at 120gsm and they have great reviews on Amazon.
+Get it here.

 A Black Pen

 The next most important thing for your bullet journal is a pen.
 Of course you can definitely use a biro or whatever pen you want.
 But many bullet journalists choose to use a black gel pen for the day to day of their bullet journal.
 Black is a clean colour and gel writes beautifully.
-My luxury choice is my Pentel Energel but if you’re on a budget the PaperMate medium gel pen will do a great job for only £1.44.
+My luxury choice is my Pentel Energel but if you’re on a budget the Pilot G2 0.7mm will do a great job for only £2.20.

 Fineliners are another staple in the bullet journalists tool box.
 The two main brands are Stabilo and Staedtler, both great quality but if they aren’t on sale they can be pricey.
 Keep an eye out in bargain shops like B&M or even W H Smith because I’ve seen some very good deals on fineliners in those places.
 If you can’t catch them though then you can get this pack from amazon for only £2.89!
 There are some really good reviews for them that compare the quality to more well known brands but at a big discount!